With Social Network Analysis and Graph Database

 Relational databases require datasets to be modeled as a set of tables and columns.
 To uncover rings in such a scenario requires carrying out a series of complex joins and self-joins.
 Such queries will not only be very complex to build but also expensive to run and will pose significant technical challenges on scaling.
 The full magnitude of this problem becomes clear as one considers the combinatorial explosion that occurs as the ring grows along with the total dataset.

 Graphs are designed to express relationships between data.
 Graph databases can uncover patterns that are otherwise difficult to detect using traditional representations such as tables.
-Because they are designed to query intricate connected networks, graph databases can be used to identify fraud rings in a fairly straightforward fashion.
+Because they are designed to query intricately connected networks, graph databases can be used to identify fraud rings in a fairly straightforward fashion.

 Whenever we think of social network analysis (SNA), the first thing that strikes our mind is social media.
 But SNA is beyond just Facebook, Twitter, LinkedIn or Google Plus.
 Social network is a network of entities all connected in a particular way.
 The entities can be credit cards, companies, merchants, fraudsters, or others.
 It can include transactional data, such as online transactions and banking data, social media data, call behavior data, IP address information, geospatial data etc.

-This data is often stored in unstructured formats in environments like social media, telecom registries, payment gateways or bank servers.
+This data is often stored in unstructured formats in environments like social media, telecom registries, payment gateways, or bank servers.
 The good news is that methods exist to probe such large networks of relationships and establish suspicious patterns of behavior through graph database technology that has been specifically developed to work with big datasets that have connections and relationships.
 Storing and retrieving interconnected information in a native ‘network graph’ format can deliver interactive network visualizations to discover hidden structures, locate clusters and patterns, identify links in transaction chains, and apply specialized algorithms to identify suspicious patterns.